Tyk Multi Data Center Bridge

 When might you deploy MDCB?

-Managing geographically distributed gateways to minimise latency and protect data sovereignty
+Managing geographically distributed gateways to minimize latency and protect data sovereignty

 Acme Global Bank without MDCB

-Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary data centre with all the Tyk Control Plane components and secondary (worker) data centres that act as local caches to run validation and rate limiting operations to optimise latency and performance.
+Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary data center with all the Tyk Control Plane components and secondary (worker) data centers that act as local caches to run validation and rate limiting operations to optimize latency and performance.

 Acme Global Bank with MDCB